1990s post-Soviet aliyah: Halakhic definition of Jewishness

-Mass bar mitzvah for 1000 ex-Soviet boys orgnanized by the Gutnick Centre at the Western Wall in Jerusalem, 6 April 1995.
+Mass bar mitzvah for 1000 ex-Soviet boys organized by the Gutnick Centre at the Western Wall in Jerusalem, 6 April 1995.

 Orthodox interpretations of Halakha recognize only matrilineal descent.
 However, the Law of Return qualifies anyone who has a Jewish grandparent, or is married to a Jew.
 As a result of this discrepancy, the immigration wave included people who were not considered Jews by the Israeli Rabbinate, such as children of a Jewish father and non-Jewish mother, grandchildren of Jews, or non-Jewish spouses of Jews, who were eligible under the Law of Return.
 In 1988, a year before the immigration wave began, 58% of married Jewish men and 47% of married Jewish women in the Soviet Union had a non-Jewish spouse.
 Some 26%, or 240,000, of the immigrants had no Jewish mother, and were thus not considered Jewish by Halakha, or Jewish religious law, which says a Jew is someone whose mother is Jewish or formally converted to Judaism.
 This may cause problems with their future marriage in Israel.

 Hebrew classes at an ulpan in Holon, June 2000.

 At the start of the mass immigration, almost all those immigrating from the former USSR were considered Jews by Halakha.
 The proportion of those who were not considered Jewish by Orthodox interpretations of Halakha among the immigrants consistently rose throughout the immigration wave.
 For example, in 1990 around 96% of the immigrants were Jews and only 4% were non-Jewish family members.
 However, in 2000, the proportion was: Jews according to halakha – 47%, non-Jewish spouses of Jews – 14%, children from Jewish father and non-Jewish mother – 17%, non-Jewish spouses of children from Jewish father and non-Jewish mother – 6%, grandchildren with one Jewish grandparent – 14% and non-Jewish spouses of grandchildren with one Jewish grandparent – 2%.

 According to a leaked document from the Population and Immigration Authority, between 2016 and 2021, 34.3% of Russian olim, 30% of Ukrainian olim, 93.7% of USA olim and 56% of the overall immigration were considered Jewish during these recent years.